TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 Use this to provide information about non-player characters.

 It has the following rules:
-* It requires at least one tag.
+* It requires at least one topic.
 * It supports keyword matchers.
 * It does not support relation matchers.
-* The first tag in the list will also be used as a keyword automatically, so you can get away with only `$NPC[Riff & Otter]` and it will automatically infer an exact-match keyword of `"riff"`.
+* The first topic in the list will also be used as a keyword automatically, so you can get away with only `$NPC[Riff & Otter]` and it will automatically infer an exact-match keyword of `"riff"`.
-  * See the `$Player` entry's rules for a little more information on how multi-word tags are handled; they work the same way here.
+  * See the `$Player` entry's rules for a little more information on how multi-word topics are handled; they work the same way here.
 * Each entry has a 1-in-20 chance of being included implicitly to remind the AI of their existence.
 If multiple entries are selected in this way, only one will be included implicitly.
 * However, they can still also match through action text.